top of page

 The biggest culprits are any “warming” lubricant, so avoid those.
 For example, KY Warming Jelly registers at 10,300 in osmolality, which is 30 times higher than the body’s normal level.

 Good Clean Love (one of my personal choices) has a pH rating of 4.4 to 4.9 and an osmolality rating of 250-400 mOsmol/kg, and within the WHO’s recommendations.
+I also like Okanagan Joy and Coconu.

 Read the ingredient list of your lubricant.
 Ideally the list will be short, include only natural ingredients and no harsh chemicals.
 Choose water-based, especially if using condoms, as oil-based lubricants are twice as likely to cause condoms to break.
 And be wary of ingredients such as propylene glycol and glycerol as they drive high osmolality.